SakshamSinha/News-Recommendation/README.md

 Username: cs7is5
 password: adaptive

-To run celery server to run periodic tasks:
+To run celery server to run periodic tasks you need to install Celery and Rabbit-MQ and then run:
 ```
 /adaptiveapp/newsrecoapp$ celery -A newsrecoapp worker -B --loglevel=info
 ```